 Three Steps to a Flawless Painted Finish

-How to prepare, prime, and apply paint
+Pro finisher Paul Snyder explains how to prepare, prime, and apply paint.

 Synopsis: Painted cabinets, bookcases, wall units, and other furniture are as popular today as they have ever been.
 But there’s more to a quality painted finish than meets the eye.
 First, you need a perfectly flat, smooth surface.
 Next, you need to select the right primer and sealer.
 And finally you need to choose the right topcoat.
 Professional finisher Paul Snyder gives step-by-step application instructions for getting the best painted finish possible.

 If you associate the word “paint” with images of a pail of house paint, a roller, and a brush, you may have difficulty linking it to fine furniture.
 However, painted built-in cabinets, bookcases, wall units, and furniture are as popular today as they have ever been, and a great paint job stands comparison with the best clear finish.